-To get deeper insights into the early events at the molecular level, we perform coarse-grained molecular dynamics (MD) simulations with implicit solvent.
-The numerical model is able to reproduce a saturation concentration of 350 µM (Fig.~\ref{fig:SI-MD_phase_diagram}), that is, within the range of values found experimentally (Fig.~\ref{fig:phase_diagram}d; $\approx$400 µM).
+To get deeper insights into the early events at the molecular level, we perform coarse-grained molecular dynamics (MD) simulations with implicit solvent by using a recently released CALVADOS RNA force field \cite{yasuda_coarse-grained_2025}.
+The numerical model is able to reproduce a saturation concentration of 350 µM (Fig.~\ref{fig:SI-computed_phase_diagram}), that is, within the range of values found experimentally (Fig.~\ref{fig:phase_diagram}d; $\simeq$400 µM).
 Peptides and RNA are initially mixed in a simulation box, and Figure~\ref{fig:MD_passive} depicts the time evolution of the number of peptides contained in the largest peptide-RNA cluster.
 Very rapidly, all the peptides bind on RNA, which are thus decorated with an average of 50 peptides.
-Interestingly, the total number of bound peptides barely varies afterwards (Fig.\ref{fig:SI-MD_largest_cluster_all}c), confirming the role of peptide-decorated RNA as subunits.
+Remarkably, the total number of bound peptides barely varies afterwards (Fig.\ref{fig:SI-MD_largest_cluster_all}c), confirming the role of peptide-decorated RNA as stable subunits.
 The peptide-RNA clusters further grow in a stepwise manner by coalescence.
 This is illustrated on Fig.\ref{fig:MD_passive} wherein the steps observed in the number of peptides in the largest cluster become higher over the course of the simulation.
-In particular, snapshots 4 and 5 show two clusters comprising 400 and 200 peptides, respectively, that is, 8 and 4 RNA chains (Fig.~\ref{fig:SI-MD_largest_cluster_all}b), respectively, fusing into a single cluster.
-Note that fusion events are increasingly rare with the simulation time steps as the diffusion of larger clusters is slower.
+In particular, snapshots 4 and 5 show two clusters comprising 400 and 200 peptides, respectively, that is, 8 and 4 RNA chains (Fig.~\ref{fig:SI-MD_largest_cluster_all}b), respectively, merging into a single cluster.
+Note that fusion events are increasingly rare with the simulation time steps as the diffusion of larger clusters is much slower.

-At the macroscopic level, mean radii exceeding a few micrometers cannot be probed reliably even by ultra-small-angle X-ray scattering.
+At a macroscopic level, condensates exceeding several micrometers in size cannot be probed even by USAXS.
 Therefore, we carry out confocal microscopy imaging by using again 0.5\% of fluorescent TAMRA-peptide.
 Figure~\ref{fig:dist_passive_equilibrium}a depicts a low magnification view of condensates at a peptide concentration of 1,000 µM, 25 min after mixing with RNA.
 The radius distribution, shown in Fig.~\ref{fig:dist_passive_equilibrium}b, resembles a lognormal distribution, as expected from a coalescence mechanism \cite{berry_physical_2018}.
-No macroscopic phase separation is observed, most likely as a result of coulombic repulsion that self-regulates the growth mechanism of the condensates \cite{von_hofe_multivalency_2025}.
+No macroscopic phase separation is observed, most likely as a result of Coulomb repulsion that self-regulates the growth of condensates \cite{von_hofe_multivalency_2025}.